The rm (remove) command is one of the essential Linux utilities that every basic to pro user should know, their working and usage.

 Below is the output of the above command.

-If you have a directory full of files (*.jpg, *.png, *.txt, etc) and want to delete the files sharing the common extension “*.txt“, instead of specifying each file while deleting using the rm command.
+If you have a directory full of files (*.jpg, *.png, *.txt, etc.) and want to delete the files with the common extension “*.txt,” use the rm command instead of specifying each file individually.

 You can easily remove all of them via their common extension, as shown below.